He left his weeping father's side,

 I cannot see her.

-I've peeled and sliced a cold apple
+I've peeled and sliced for her

-A faint incandescence glows behind my wife, upon our bed.
+A faint incandescence glows behind my wife.

-The clock projects the time upon the ceiling.
+The clock projects the time above me

 From where I sit, the red, digital time reads 85:01.